Skip to Main Content

 Client Alerts

 Upon their release, the regulations were immediately the subject matter of much controversy and litigation.
 Lawsuits were filed nationwide and ultimately more than half the states in our country joined a lawsuit against the DOE in connection with the regulations.
 Each case sought an injunction (a judicial order that would block the implementation of the regulations).
 On April 29, Georgia, Alabama, Florida, and South Carolina filed suit seeking a remedy on a similar basis to the other lawsuits filed: an injunction or a stay to the August 1 deadline.
 Courts that considered injunction requests over the last several weeks have handed down initial orders in almost all of the cases, enjoining part or all of the regulations and, in one case, enjoining the DOE from implementing the regulations in any state or school where a plaintiff party resided, even if that state or school was not a party to the case.
-This week’s Alabama ruling is a stark departure from that pattern of issuing injunctions.
+This week’s Alabama ruling was a stark departure from that pattern of issuing injunctions.
+It was immediately impacted by the July 31 Eleventh Circuit ruling that blocked the Title IX rule in those four states.

 With school approaching, the school districts and universities in these states were left in a state of uncertainty.
 Districts and colleges and universities had to decide whether to move forward with implementing the new regulations, which include extensive training requirements, or hold off with the expectation that an injunction would be issued in their jurisdiction prior to the August 1 deadline.